svangordon/atlas-v2/_episodes/00-atlas-and-atlas-v2.md

 The Atlas and Atlas V2 datasets are land cover maps of the West African Sahel.
 In this lesson, we will discuss these datasets, how they were produced, how they are related, and how you might use them in your map.

-## Description of Datasets

-We are going to be talking to you about the Atlas and Atlas V2 datasets.

 ## Atlas Dataset

 <img src="../fig/01-atlas-2013.png" border="10" >